Cal3574/Cal3574/README.md

 # 💫 About Me:
-I'm currently a Full Stack Software Engineer working for Vulse.
-We have created an AI-powered platform with the aim of assisting individuals enhance their personal brand.
+I'm currently a Full Stack Software Engineer working for Direct Business Solutions.

 ## 🌐 Socials: